rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 cities.

-**Know your audience** — Some companies weren't interested in sponsoring because the event wasn't sufficiently high profile, or because the "ROI" didn't quite fit into the budgets and categories it would have to come from.
+**Know your audience** — Some companies weren't interested in sponsoring because the event wasn't sufficiently high profile, or because the "ROI" ("Return On Investment") didn't quite fit into the budgets and categories it would have to come from.
 We also had some uncertainty about how much "participation" to offer in exchange for sponsorship, since we didn't want to give the impression that one could just "buy your way" into the All Hands — at the same time, there is clear value to the Rust organisation in having sponsors participate.

 ## The Future